030jmk/genAI-telephone/README.md

     https://pixabay.com/de/music/bossa-nova-yesterday-jazz-elevator-147660/

+### Setting up an environmental variable for the API key
 Since it is likely that you would not want to have the API Keys as a string within the script, an evironmental variable may be set.
 On a rasperry pi this may look like this:
 1. Open the .bashrc File:
 ```bash